dotnet/docfx/Documentation/tutorial/docfx_getting_started.md

 ```
 Install-Package docfx.msbuild
 ```
 **Step3.** You will notice that *docfx.json* and *toc.yml* are automatically added to your project.
 Modify *docfx.json* to include projects and conceptual files that you want to generate documentations.
-For detailed syntax about *docfx.json*, please refer to [docfx.exe User Mannual](docfx.exe_user_manual.md).
+For detailed syntax about *docfx.json*, please refer to @user_manual.

 **Step4.** Right click on the website project, and click View => **View in browser**, navigate to `/_site/tutorial/docfx_getting_started.html` sub url, and start navigating through web pages!